 Makeup labs: For a makeup, the makeup lab needs to be reserved online, and the provided makeup form must be attached to the submitted lab report so proper attendance may be kept.
 Details on the makeup form are provided in the general laboratory guidelines.
 The makeup reservation is a google form that is only available with your NJIT UCID (you may need to log out of personal emails if necessary).
 The link may be found on Canvas, and it asks for details about what was missed and when you intend to make it up.
 After submission, your reservation is saved to a spreadsheet and an email sent to the instructors.
 The makeup form must be completed in full prior to the student leaving the makeup lab, and fully signed before submitted with the report.
+If the makeup form is required, but is missing or incomplete, a deduction of 50% will be taken.
 A makeup lab report is due one week (again, specifically five working days) after the makeup lab is completed.